Niclas Nøhr

 Niclas Nøhr (born 2 August 1991) is a Danish badminton player, specializing in doubles play.
 He started playing badminton at Møn badminton club.
-In 2012, he joined Denmark national badminton team, and in 2015, he won a gold medal at the European Games with his partner in mixed doubles Sara Thygesen.
+In 2012, he joined Denmark national badminton team, and in 2015, he won a gold medal at the European Games with his mixed doubles partner Sara Thygesen.

-After one year of a knee operation he is back in track.
-"I'm just happy that my family, friends, and especially my girlfriend has supported me in such a hard time."
+After one year of a knee operation, he returned to the court.
+He said; "I'm just happy that my family, friends, and especially my girlfriend has supported me in such a hard time."

+Nøhr announced his retirement from international tournaments through his Instagram account on 19 April 2022.
+He later started a new journey as a coach at the Hvidovre club, and also joining Australia coaching team in preparation for the 2022 Commonwealth Games.